-People often lament that Hollywood “has no originality anymore” and that “everybody’s copying off of each other” and that big American movie studios keep “ripping off way better foreign films.”
-Well, all that is true to an extent, but those same complainers have to realize that filmmakers copying each other and drawing extremely similar ideas from one another is a trend as old as art itself.
-Forget film’s history —- filmmakers and studios ripping off ideas from their peers and rivals is something inherent and natural (and essential) to human competition and creativity, and without it, art of all forms would certainly die.
+People often lament that Hollywood “has no originality anymore” and that “everybody’s copying each other” and that big American movie studios keep “ripping off way better foreign films.”
+Well, all that is true to an extent, but those same complainers have to realize that filmmakers drawing ideas from one another is a trend as old as art itself.
+Forget film’s history —- artists ripping off concepts from their peers or rivals is something inherent and natural, if not essential, to human creativity; without it, art of all forms would die.

 Here are my picks:

 James Mangold’s 3:10 to Yuma is one of those great films.
-It breaks down, criticizes, and also heartily empathizes with the western’s inherent search for and championing of classic, rugged masculinity and all the historical baggage that comes with it.
-Christian Bale plays arguably his most sympathetic role to date against Russell Crowe’s deceptively deep and manipulative antagonist.
-Mangold also directs some of the greatest western shootouts of all time.
-Not bad for a remake that was a box office bust that hardly anyone saw
+It breaks down, criticizes, and also empathizes with the Western’s inherent search for and championing of classic, rugged masculinity and all the historical baggage that comes with it.
+Christian Bale plays arguably his most sympathetic role to date against Russell Crowe’s manipulative antagonist.
+Mangold also directs some of the greatest western shootouts in years.
+Not bad for a remake that was a box office bust that hardly anyone saw.

 9.)
 The Fly (1986) —- [Remake of The Fly (1958)]; I’ll be honest with this one — I haven’t seen the original Fly by Kurt Neumann, but you’ll forgive me if I don’t think it necessary to confirm that David Cronenberg’s 1986 update is a fantastic film.
-Besides featuring Jeff Goldblum’s best performance and some seriously awesome (as in hot) sexual innuendo, the film boasts some incredible ’80’s practical effects like The Thing before it and James Cameron’s Aliens (1986) released that same year, as well as Cronenberg’s characteristically wacky body-horror tone.
-Cronenberg’s a master, and he doesn’t get much better than this.
+Besides featuring Jeff Goldblum’s best performance and some seriously awesome (as in hot) sexual innuendo, the film boasts some incredible 1980s practical effects like The Thing before it and James Cameron’s Aliens (1986) released that same year, as well as Cronenberg’s wacky body-horror tone.

 8.)
-Invasion of the Body-Snatchers (1978) —- [Remake of Invasion of the Body-Snatchers (1956)]; Widely considered one of the greatest remakes of all time by both critics and science-fiction aficionados alike, this first remake (out of three total to date) of the original Communism/McCarthyism-paranoia classic is a true sci-fi cinema for the thinking movie-goer.
-It’s focus on narrative-driven action and complicated sociopolitical themes intermixed with pulpy speculative science make it a relative rarity in today’s science-fantasy/Star Wars-ripoff obsessed culture.
-Most moviegoers don’t get to see films like this nowadays besides mainstream oddities like Christopher Nolan’s Interstellar (2014).
-Invasion of the Body Snatchers doesn’t rely on action scenes, excessive exposition, or cliched caricatures to convey its story or themes, but rather good old-fashioned cinematic tone and suspenseful pacing — e.i. creative screenwriting.
+Invasion of the Body-Snatchers (1978) —- [Remake of Invasion of the Body-Snatchers (1956)]; Widely considered one of the greatest remakes of all time by both critics and science-fiction aficionados alike, this first remake (out of three total, to date) of the original Communism/McCarthyism-paranoia classic is a true sci-fi cinema for the thinking movie-goer.
+It’s focus on narrative-driven action and complicated sociopolitical themes intermixed with pulpy speculative science make it a relative rarity in today’s space-opera obsessed culture.

 6.)
-Scarface (1983) —- [Remake of Scarface (1932)]; This ’80’s gangster classic about an ex-Cubano cartel enforcer has become so iconic that most people born after 1940 don’t even know it’s a remake of a far older (as well as vastly inferior) original by Howard Hawkes.
-While the original 1932 title about an Italian mobster played by Paul Muni had its moments, the patient pacing, updated graphic violence, and dedicated titular performance by Al Pacino simply exceeded its inspiration in every single way.
-Thematically, Brian De Palma’s 1983 Miami-set film explores the concept of the American dream better than almost any other Hollywood film ever made, and its climactic ending defines its central character better than most any film in cinema.
+Scarface (1983) —- [Remake of Scarface (1932)]; This 1980s gangster classic about an ex-Cubano cartel enforcer has become so iconic that most people born after 1940 don’t even know it’s a remake of a far older original by Howard Hawkes.
+While the original 1932 title about an Italian mobster played by Paul Muni had its moments, the patient pacing, updated graphic violence, and dedicated titular performance by Al Pacino exceeded its inspiration in every single way.
+Thematically, Brian De Palma’s 1983 Miami-set film explores the concept of the American Dream better than almost any other Hollywood film ever made, and its climactic ending defines its central character better than most any film in cinema.
 You can’t take him — he’s Tony Montana!

-While many still lament the “devolution” of Star Trek into what was essentially more generic, space-adventure/action schlock, it’s hard to argue with the final results.
+While many still lament the “devolution” of Star Trek into what was essentially more generic, space-adventure schlock, it’s hard to argue with the final results.
 Obnoxious lens flares notwithstanding, J.J.
-Abrams’ 2009 reboot exploded from the gates with a shockingly refreshing and invigorating burst of energy and youthful spirit.
+Abrams’ 2009 reboot exploded from the gates with a refreshing burst of energy and youthful spirit.
 It and its 2013 sequel certainly aren’t your childhood Star Trek and most definitely not your hippie-parents’ Star Trek, not to mention it throws 50+ years of canon out the window, but who cares?
 Star Trek is awesome again!
-Sometimes, a full franchise rehash-reboot with younger characters and a convoluted retold origin story is just what the doctor ordered 😀

 4.)
 The Thing (1982) —- [Remake of The Thing from Another World (1951)]; John Carpenter’s initially misunderstood practical effects-classic frequently tops many people’s “best of remakes” lists.
 The only reason it’s not at the number one spot here just says how highly I think of the following three films.
 With that in mind, Carpenter’s sci-fi classic is one of the few well known film remakes to actually be more faithful to its’ non-cinematic source material (Who Goes There? by John W. Campbell, Jr.) than the original film, and in most people’s minds it vastly improves upon the original and is the definitive film version of Campbell’s original shape-shifting villain.
 The film is one of the few science-fiction films to boast a healthy mix of complex thematic sci-fi and action (e.i. both science-fiction and science-fantasy), and it features some of the best practical creature effects ever made courtesy of special effects master Rob Bottin.

 3.)
-Mad Max: Fury Road (2015) — [Re-imagining of the original Mad Max franchise (1979, 1981, 1985)]: While the original Mad Max was a chump-budget, high-octane blast from Down Under, which lit a fire in the action genre’s ass by the 1980’s, and then The Road Warrior upped the ante even further, Beyond Thunderdome was a disappointing bust.
-The franchise went dormant for nearly thirty years as writer-director George Miller moved on to other projects and the genre itself stagnated during the 2000’s.
+Fury Road (2015) — [Re-imagining of the original Mad Max franchise (1979, 1981, 1985)]: While the original Mad Max was a chump-budget, high-octane blast from Down Under, which lit a fire in the action genre’s ass by the 1980s, and then The Road Warrior upped the ante even further, Beyond Thunderdome was a disappointing bust.
+The franchise went dormant for nearly thirty years as writer-director George Miller moved on to other projects and the genre itself stagnated during the 2000s.

 Then, in May of 2015, the franchise came roaring back with its best entry yet, and what is already considered one of the greatest action films of all time.
-Aside from boasting memorable characters and a “surprisingly” heartfelt, complex story with admirable themes, Fury Road returned the big-budget action blockbuster to a reliance on practical effects, unforgettable on-location cinematography, and R-rated stunts.
-Arguably the greatest accomplishment of Miller’s magnum opus was how it told such multi-layered, effective story through action —- which is really what the entire point of the action genre is supposed to be.
+Aside from boasting memorable characters and an emotional story, Fury Road returned the big-budget action blockbuster to a reliance on practical FX, unforgettable location cinematography, and cinematic violence as a storytelling tool.

 2.)
-Rise/Dawn of the Planet of the Apes (2011, 2014) —- [Reboot of the original Planet of the Apes series (1968, 1970-73), re-imagining of Tim Burton’s first Planet of the Apes (2001) reboot]; Now we’re getting to the most recent stuff.
-It makes sense that, given the rampant increase in Hollywood remakes over the past decade, a lot more crappy remakes have come out in recent years but so too have a lot of good and truly great ones.
+Rise of/Dawn of/War for the Planet of the Apes (2011, 2014, 2017) —- [Reboot of the original Planet of the Apes series (1968, 1970-73), re-imagining of Tim Burton’s first Planet of the Apes (2001) remake]; Now we’re getting to the most recent stuff.
+It makes sense that, given the rampant increase in Hollywood remakes over the past decade, more crappy remakes have come out in recent years, but so too have great ones.

-Enter the one-two punch of Ruper Wyatt’s and Matt Reeve’s Rise and Dawn of the Planet of the Apes (respectively), which not only reinvigorated and legitimized a cartoony property that was hokey and poorly aged to begin with, but also updated a franchise that had already been rebooted (albeit incredibly poorly) in 2001 by Tim Burton.
-This new millennium Planet of the Apes series not only represents the best work by motion-capture whiz Andy Serkis, but also showcases some of the finest digital effects this side of Lord of the Rings (2001-2003) and argues that new technology can still be used to enhance rather than neuter the magic of movie spectacle.
+Enter the one-two-three punch of Ruper Wyatt’s and Matt Reeve’s Rise and Dawn of/War for the Planet of the Apes, respectively, which not only reinvigorated and legitimized a cartoony property that was hokey and poorly aged to begin with, but also updated a franchise that had been rebooted before in 2001 by Tim Burton.
+This new millennium Planet of the Apes series represents the best work by motion-capture whiz, Andy Serkis, and further showcases some of the finest digital FX this side of Lord of the Rings (2001-2003), arguing that new technology can still be used to enhance rather than neuter the magic of movie spectacle.